-This plan tracked very similar to the previous year, which enabled me to keep my family informed on where I’d be and what I’d be doing, and most importantly, how long I needed on each day of the week, which was crucial in a household that contains a 6 year old and 1 year old.
+This plan tracked very similar to the previous year, which enabled me to keep my family informed on where I’d be and what I’d be doing, and most importantly, how long I needed on each day of the week, which was crucial in a household that contains a 6-year-old and 1 year old.

-Our build up would include the Huntly Half Marathon, Taupo Marathon, Hamilton Half Marathon, and the Ironmaori Half Ironman before finishing up at Ironman NZ.
+Our build-up would include the Huntly Half Marathon, Taupo Marathon, Hamilton Half Marathon, and the Ironmaori Half Ironman before finishing up at Ironman NZ.
 Milestones were achieved along the way with testing in the pool, FTP tests on the bike, and 5K time trial runs.
 Highlights would also include me going under 2 hours for the first time at the Hamilton Half Marathon, third place in my age group at Ironmaori, and a PB of over an hour at Ironman NZ.

 I would recommend Coach Ray to anyone looking for a triathlon coach.
 His plans are based on consistency, making sure that you are able to back up your training to your own ability day after day, without feeling absolutely thrashed!
 This consistency, as well as a measured taper, had me standing on all my start lines, refreshed, relaxed, and confident in my ability.
-Thanks for helping my smash my goals Ray.
+Thanks for helping me smash my goals, Ray.

 Do the mahi, get the treats

 The morning dawned with no wind, and with the 70.3 race taking our 7 am kick-off time, the extra hours of sleep were welcomed by myself as well as my support crew.
 After a quick stop at the transition to dropping off my helmet, and bike computer, and sorting the first part of my nutrition and hydration needs, I set off for the lakefront for karakia with the Ironmaori crew.